The blog

 Read

 A pentest twice a year tells you what was broken months ago.
-Wire Claude Code's GitHub Action into your pipeline for everyday code review — then add a second, explicit security step that reads every diff against the OWASP Top 10 and blocks the merge when it finds a hole.
-Security stops being an event you survive and becomes a property of how you ship.
+Wire Claude Code's GitHub Action into your pipeline for everyday code review, then add a second, explicit security step that reads every diff against the OWASP Top 10 and blocks the merge when it finds a hole.
+Security stops being an event you survive twice a year and turns into something your pipeline checks on every commit.

 Read